tlevine/www.thomaslevine.com/content/!/shell-testing/index.md

 [Test Anything Protocal](http://testanything.org/wiki/index.php/Tap-functions)
 (This site is down for me right now.) are examples of that.

-Even though all of these frameworks exist, the artisinal test frameworks are often specially crafted for a specific projects.
+Even though all of these frameworks exist, artisinal test frameworks are often specially crafted for a specific projects.
 This is the case for [bash-toolbox](https://github.com/codigorama/bash-toolbox/blob/master/lib/asserts.sh) and [treegit](https://github.com/tlevine/treegit/blob/master/tests).